80O/HabboImagingJava/README.md

 # HabboImagingJava
 Java based Habbo Imaging

 From an old repository.
-Might be broken.
+Might be broken :)